apache/sling-site/src/main/jbake/content/documentation/development/logging.md

 Logging in Sling is supported by three bundles:

 * `org.apache.felix.log` : This is an implementation of the OSGi Log Service specification and providers OSGi services like the `LogService` and `LogReader` services
-* `org.apache.sling.commons.log` : This bundle contains [logback](https://logback.qos.ch/) and allows to configure logback logging based on OSGi configurations or logback XML.
+* `org.apache.sling.commons.log` : This bundle requires [logback](https://logback.qos.ch/) and allows to configure logback logging based on OSGi configurations or logback XML.
 It also supports registering of some logback services via the OSGi service registry.
-* `org.apache.sling.commons.logservice` : This bundle binds (SLF4J)](http://www.slf4j.org) to the OSGi log service.
+* `org.apache.sling.commons.logservice` : This bundle binds (SLF4J)](https://www.slf4j.org) to the OSGi log service.
 and started by the Sling Launcher.
 This bundle along with other bundles manages the Sling Logging and provides the following features:

-Additionally, the latest version of (SLF4J)](http://www.slf4j.org) should be installed as bundles as well as any bridge for other logging frameworks.

-## Important Changes
+## Installation

-This document describes the latest version.
-For older releases have a look at <a href="http://sling.apache.org/documentation/legacy/logging.html">Logging 3.x</a>.

-The latest release of commons log includes the latest version of logback.
+There are two options to install Apache Sling Commons Log.
+The first option allows you to manage all dependencies individually while it requires a more complex deployment.

+### Separate Logback, SLF4j Installation

+If you install the default Commons Log bundle, in addition install the latest version of Logback Core, Logback Classic and SLF4J 2.x.
+In addition make sure to install [Apache Aries Spifly](https://aries.apache.org/documentation/modules/spi-fly.html).

-### v5.0.0 release
+### Embedded Installation

-With Sling Commons Log 5.0.0. release the webconsole support has been moved to a different bundle named Sling Commons Log WebConsole (org.apache.sling.commons.log.webconsole)

-Also with this release Logback 1.1.7 version is embedded and thus it requires at least slf4j-api:1.7.15.
-See [SLING-6144][SLING-6144] for details
+For a simpler installation, the Commons Log `all` bundle embeds Logback Core, Logback Classic and SLF4J 2.x and does not not Spifly.

 ## Initial Configuration